 A series of hot December days means that after a successful trip down Wollangambe Canyon a few days earlier, I’m looking for another creek or river for a planned bushwalk with a friend visiting from the UK.
-The area around Glenbrook looks like a good option – we’d leave the car at Warrimoo, head down to Glenbrook Creek and hopefully make it as far as Lapstone, taking the train back to the car.
-A bit or prior research yielded some track notes from a bushwalking book, one topographical map showing a track most of the way and another map that had no trail at all… with the temperature forecast to be in the mid 30s (Celsius), we could always take to the creek!
+The area around Glenbrook looks like a good option – we’ll leave the car at Warrimoo, head down to Glenbrook Creek and hopefully make it as far as Lapstone, taking the train back to the car.

+Prior research has yielded some track notes from a bushwalking book, one topographical map showing a track most of the way and another map that had no trail at all… but with the temperature forecast to be in the mid 30s (Celsius), we’re planning to take to the creek!
 It’s already pretty warm when we reach the trailhead at the end of Florabella St in Warrimoo at 10am.
-There’s not much parking – but there’s no-one else crazy enough to walk in this heat, as we head down the Florabella Pass.
+There’s not much parking here – but there’s also no-one else crazy enough to walk in this heat, as we head down the Florabella Pass.

 The track descends pretty consistently for the first kilometre, with well-constructed steps hewn into the rock and a few overhanging caves.